amorison/amorison.github.io/content/julia_py_rust/index.md

 ```

 For convenience, the full code with this modification [can be accessed
 here](julia.py).
-This time, the entire array is processed at each iteration,
+This time, the entire `z_s` array is processed at each
-filling with `np.nan` the points that have already diverged and saving the
+iteration.
+The points of `z_s` that have diverged are filled with `np.nan`,
-latest points that have diverged in the `div` array.
+and the latest points that have diverged are saved in the `div` array to build
+the output image.

 Compared to the previous implementation, this is quite wasteful in terms of
 calculations as it is unnecessary to keep computing the sequence on points